apostrophecms/apostrophe-documentation/index.md

 layout: "home"
 ---

-#### Apostrophe is content management system that helps you stay on mission.
+#### Apostrophe is a content management system that helps you stay on mission.

 You can [check out a live demo here.](http://demo2.apostrophenow.com)